Careers With a Master of Liberal Arts

 Prepare for the Next Stage in Your Career

 As a student at one of the world’s top universities, you’ll gain access to exceptional career support resources.
-If you have questions about the next steps in your professional development, knowledgeable advisors are available to review your resume, recommend networking opportunities, conduct mock interviews, and answer questions.
+If you have questions about the next steps in your professional development, knowledgeable advisors are available to review your resume, recommend networking opportunities, and answer questions.
 And when you’re ready to seek a new role, you can participate in virtual and on-campus career events where world-class employers seek to recruit UChicago alumni.

 Our expansive, well-connected alumni network is more than 193,000 strong and stretches around the globe.
 These graduates include internationally respected experts and innovators working at the forefront of transformations in technology and business.
-By earning a degree from UChicago, you become part of an active community that’s passionate about providing guidance and opportunities to the next generation of leaders.
+By earning a degree from UChicago, you become part of an vibrant community that’s passionate about providing guidance and opportunities to the next generation of leaders.

 Swipe Up: Is an MLA Right for You?